The Fluid Mechanics of Splatter Painting: Materials and methods

+For the simplified brush, the capillary tube is filled by dipping one end into a liquid pool and sucking a given amount with a syringe pump connected to the other end.
+The tube is then cut and mounted at the tip of the handle before performing the tapping.
+The initial length of the liquid plug ranged from $\ell_0 = 1.6$ to $14.9~\milli\meter$.
+The mass $\Delta m$ of liquid ejected by the impact is computed from the final length of the liquid plug $\ell_f$ measured in the transparent capillary tube, knowing the inner pore diameter and the liquid density.

-During impact, the vertical displacements of the extremity of the handle and of the bristles, as well as the resulting liquid atomization, are visualized from the side and recorded by a high-speed camera (NAC MEMRECAM HX 3) at a framerate of 30,000 fps.
-A typical image sequence is presented in Fig.~\ref{fig:driving_mechanism}a.
-In-house image processing is subsequently used to extract displacements and accelerations.
+During impact, the vertical displacements of the extremity of the handle and of the bundle, as well as the resulting liquid atomization, are visualized from the side and recorded by a high-speed camera (NAC Memrecam HX 3 or Photron Fastcam NOVA S12) at a frame rate of 30,000 fps.
+A typical image sequence is presented in Fig.~\ref{fig:setup_kinematics}b.
+Liquid detachment impedes the automatic detection of the bundle motion on the video footages (see snapshots in figure~3a of the main text).
+This is the reason why we use here only the experimental videos for the most viscous liquids (SO-1000 and GLY-100), for which all the liquid remains trapped between the bristles.
+We checked that the bundle kinematics is essentially independent of the viscosity of liquid loaded in the bristles, thus allowing us to extrapolate the results obtained on SO-1000 and GLY-100 to lower viscosities.
+In-house image processing is subsequently applied to extract displacements and accelerations.